Buy an Immediate Annuity

 Using this option can be a good way to protect account values from the impact that a major market decline would have if you're 10 to 15 years away from retirement, particularly if it should happen as you get nearer to your retirement age.

 It's great to retire with a pension.
-Some professionals spend the last 10 years of their careers working at a government agency just so that they can get a pension.
+Some professionals spend the last ten years of their careers working at a government agency just so that they can get a pension.
 This is a smart move for those who didn't save enough toward retirement earlier in their careers.
 Look for employers that offer pensions and check to see what the vesting schedule is.
-How long do you have to work there to qualify?

 And if you're thinking about changing employers, you might want to wait a bit longer if working the extra time means you'll get more guaranteed income.
 These choices can help make your retirement more secure.